Best Guide for Speech Pathology Degrees

 Statistics in Speech Pathology: A Growing Need for SLPs

-National Institute on Deafness and Other Communication DisordersAccording to the National Institute on Deafness and Other Communication Disorders (NIDCD), 7.7% of children within the 3-17 age group has been diagnosed with a speech, language, or swallowing disorder within the last year.
+National Institute on Deafness and Other Communication DisordersAccording to the National Institute on Deafness and Other Communication Disorders (NIDCD), nearly 8%, or almost 1 in 12 children, within the 3-17 age group has been diagnosed with a speech, language, or swallowing disorder within the last year.
 These statistics show a strong need for educated and trained professionals within this specialized treatment field.

 Finding a Speech Therapy Degree